adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 [![Pyjamas 2023](../assets/2023mmdd/pyjamas2023.jpg)](https://twitter.com/PyjamasConf/status/1675278222798495745)

 The Pyjamas Conference, the 24-hour online Python conference, will be returning for a fifth year on December 9-10.
-The Call for Papers began on September 2nd and extends to September 30th - [Twitter](https://twitter.com/PyjamasConf/status/1675278222798495745).

 **Send Your Events In**